apenwarr/redo/docs/cookbook/container/index.md

 Here's a .do script that will build our simple container filesystem:
 <pre><code lang='sh' src='simple.fs.do'></code></pre>

-There's a catch here.
+There's a little surprise here.
 Did you see it above?
-In current versions of redo, the semantics of a .do script producing a directory as its output are undefined.
+In current versions of redo,
+the semantics of a .do script producing a directory as its output are undefined.
 That's because the redo authors haven't yet figured out quite what ought to happen when a .do file creates a directory.
-Or rather, what happens *after* you create a directory?
-Can people `redo-ifchange` on a file inside that newly created directory?
-What if the new directory contains .do files?
+Or rather, what should happen *after* you create a directory?

+Can people `redo-ifchange` on
+a file inside that newly created directory?
+If so, what if the new directory contains .do files?
 What if you `redo-ifchange` one of the sub-files before you `redo-ifchange` the directory that contains it, so that the sub-file's .do doesn't exist yet?
 And so on.
 We don't know.
 So for now, to stop you